-- The Development Authority may consider relaxations to The City's land use bylaw to enable or incentivize the: - development of net zero or net zero ready buildings; - ii. reduction of greenhouse gas emissions through energy efficiency improvements and/ or renewable energy; or, - iii. inclusion of community climate resilience assets, such as green roofs and walls, on-site stormwater management features that reduce net stormwater runoff volume to zero or less using cisterns or low impact development features. - b.
-New development, major renovation and retrofits are encouraged to measure and share their energy performance through the City of Calgary's Energy Benchmarking Program.
+- a.
+The Development Authority may consider relaxations to The City's land use bylaw to enable or incentivize the: - i. development of net zero or net zero ready buildings; - reduction of greenhouse gas emissions through energy efficiency improvements and/ or renewable energy; or, - iii. inclusion of community climate resilience assets. - b.
+New development, major renovation, and retrofits are encouraged to measure and share their energy performance through the applicable City building energy benchmarking program.